Boost Software Testing Efficiency

 Mobile applications and websites play a crucial role in helping organizations connect with their customers; this makes it essential to build an application or website that functions well.
 A critical aspect that makes this possible is testing.

 Testing helps ensure the application is stable, its code works well and meets all the users' requirements.
-However, there are different types of testing with their unique purpose.
+However, there are different software testing types with their unique purpose.
 These software testing types affect various aspects of the development process, from inception to production.

-With so many different types of testing, it's essential to get a clear understanding of each one.
-This blog will explore two fundamental types of software testing: Functional and Non-Functional, and all the tests under them.
+With so many different software testing types, it's essential to get a clear understanding of each one.
+This blog will explore two fundamental software testing types: Functional and Non-Functional, and all the tests under them.

 Functional Testing